This is what you should know about divorce from matters of separation of assets, pension, and even in which cases you can ask for compensation.

 According to the results of the National Occupation and Employment Survey (ENOE), 58.1% of the population aged 15 and over is united, while 31.4% is single and 10.5% is separated, divorced, or widowed.

 The average age to divorce at 37 years of age for women and 41 years for men.
 According to the Institute of Education of the University of London, the most difficult age to go through a divorce is between 7 and 14 years.

 At the time of divorce, what is the difference between marriage under the property regime of conjugal partnership and separation of property?

 It means that all the goods that have been acquired during the marriage are of both, so at the time of the divorce, these goods must be divided between the two into equal parts.

-There are assets that are not part of the conjugal partnership, this will depend on the specific regulation of each State of the Republic, for example in the CDMX and in the State of Mexico, the inheritances and donations are not part of the conjugal partnership.
+Some assets are not part of the conjugal partnership, this will depend on the specific regulation of each State of the Republic, for example in the CDMX and the State of Mexico, the inheritances and donations are not part of the conjugal partnership.

 Separation of Property

 In this regime, everyone will own what they have acquired.
 When one of the two has dedicated to the care of the home and the children, this has the possibility of requesting compensation of up to 50% of the goods, this percentage will be fixed by the judge.

 The distribution of assets during the divorce, in both patrimonial regimes, can be facilitated if before marriage both determine specifically, through marriage agreements (prenuptial contract), which goods belong to each.